react-dates/react-dates/README.md

 The `DateRangePicker` is a fully controlled component that allows users to select a date range.
 You can control the selected dates using the `startDate`, `endDate`, and `onDatesChange` props as shown below.
 The `DateRangePicker` also manages internal state for partial dates entered by typing (although `onDatesChange` will not trigger until a date has been entered completely in that case).
-Similarly, you can control which input is focused as well as calendar visibility (the calendar is only visible if `focusedInput` is defined) with the `focusedInput` and `onFocusChange` props as shown below.
+Similarly, you can control which input is selected as well as calendar visibility (the calendar is only visible if `selectedInput` is defined) with the `selectedInput` and `onFocusChange` props as shown below.

 Here is the minimum *REQUIRED* setup you need to get the `DateRangePicker` working:
 ```jsx